ecole5/demo2/README.md

 4. Go back to your project and add the requirements to your new project using the import from file button
 5. Go to your project setting, and under the Git Repo field, copy and paste the URL of this repo https://github.com/ActiveState/tensorflow_ml_demo to link your ActiveState runtime

+**Talk about build from source right down to system level.
+Talk about ovservability and pdf reports.
+Talk about depedency hell. **

 ## 2. Start your container

 Using the image you downloaded earlier, spin up a docker container using the following command: